 These two provisions of Chapter V-B of the Industrial Disputes Act are interpreted as rigidity in the labour market.
 The main objective of this provision is to ensure that an employer cannot hire or fire andy employee at will.
 To take any such action, they need to seek permission from the labour commissioner.
 This subject is also under the concurrent list which is why individual states have made even stricter rules and conditions so that the lay off, retrenchment and closure become even more difficult.

 As a result, it has caused the following problems in the labour industry:

 - Foreign investors are deterred from investing in India.

 Apart from Chapter V-B, Section 9-A is also a cause of concern.
-This section says that if employers are modifying the wages and other allowances, they need to the labour commission a 21 days’ notice before.
+This section says that if employers are modifying the wages and other allowances, they need to provide the labour commission a notice 21 days in advance.
 Thus, if employers quickly need to redeploy the employees to meet certain time-bound targets, this practice disallows that.

 What the industry demands, is that this law needs rationalization as per the demand of the current era of globalization.
-The arduousness of this act is what they hold responsible for the fact that only 6 per cent of the total labour force is employed in organized manufacturing, rest is in the unorganized sector.
+It is the complexity of this act that is generally held responsible for the fact that only 6% of the total labour force is working in the organised manufacturing sector and the remaining in employed in the unorganised sector.

 The challenge for the governments (centre/state) is to make a delicate balance between labour welfare and industry welfare.